Skip to content

 Every roll forming manufacturer uses a unique set of rolling processes to create their products.
 Some specialize in tubing, while others produce roofing and siding.

-1. Roll Bending: It can be used for thick large metal plates.
-Three or four-roll plate bending machines roll bending the plate to produce the desired curve.
-The placement of the rollers determines the exact bend and angle, which is controlled by the distance between the rollers.
+1. Roll Bending: This process is used to bend thick, large metal plates.
+Three or four-roll plate bending machines are utilized to roll the plate and create the desired curve.
+The placement of the rollers determines the bend and angle, which is controlled by the distance between the rollers.

-2. Flat Rolling: The basic form of roll forming is when the end material has a rectangular cross-section.
-In flat rolling, two working rollers rotate in opposite directions.
-The gap between the two rollers is slightly less than the thickness of the material, which is pushed through by the friction between the material and the rollers, which elongates the material due to the decrease in material thickness.
-The friction limits the amount of deformation in a single pass making several passes necessary.
+2. Flat Rolling: Flat rolling is the basic form of roll forming, where the end material has a rectangular cross-section.
+In this process, two working rollers rotate in opposite directions.
+The gap between the rollers is slightly less than the thickness of the material, and the material is pushed through by the friction between the material and the rollers.
+This elongates the material due to the decrease in thickness.
+Multiple passes may be required due to the limited deformation in a single pass.

-4. Ring Rolling: In ring rolling, a ring of a small diameter workpiece is rolled between two rollers to form a ring of a larger diameter.
-One roller is the drive roller, while the other roller is idle.
-An edging roller ensures that the metal will have a constant width.
-The reduction in the width of the ring is compensated for by the diameter of the ring.
-The process is used to create seamless large rings.
+4. Ring Rolling: In ring rolling, a small-diameter workpiece is rolled between two rollers to form a larger-diameter ring.
+One roller serves as the drive roller, while the other is idle.
+An edging roller ensures a constant width of the ring.
+The reduction in width is compensated for by an increase in diameter.
+This process is commonly used to create seamless large rings for applications such as bearings, flanges, and industrial equipment.

 What is a cold roll forming machine?